pnpm/pnpm.io/docs/npmrc.md

 * Default: **false**
 * Type: **Boolean**

-If true, commands fail on missing or invalid peer dependencies.
+If this is enabled, commands will fail if there is a missing or invalid peer dependency in the tree.

 ### use-beta-cli